-No matter what your school year looks like, Wright Library's Youth Services team is ready to support the curiosity and education of our community.
-Below is a list of resources available for families, kids, and teens:
+Wright Library's Youth Services team is ready to support the curiosity and education of our community.
+Please don't hesitate to Contact Us with questions or feedback.

 - Book Buddies connects teen volunteers with reluctant K-3rd grade readers for reading practice and encouragement.

 - Tumblebooks, Hoopla, Kanopy Kids, Cloud Library, and the Ohio Digital Library offer bountiful audiobooks, chapter books, picture books, EZ readers, read alongs, animated story books, music, movies, magazines and more.
 All you need is a Wright Library library card or eCard.

 - Educational resources for parents include recorded programs about homeschooling, creating an educational environment at home, recommended educational apps, and more.